-D. Individual Consideration of a Campus Request.
-The Board will review each campus-based tuition request on an individual basis, within the context of the UNC System's strategic plan, the need for tuition increases, the state's economic environment, and the financial impact on students.
-The Board is obligated to exercise its discretion in granting, modifying, or denying a campus request.
-Revenue generated from a campus-initiated change in tuition rates will be accounted for in the budget of the originating campus and transferred within the institution by the chancellor in accordance with the priorities identified in the approved campus proposal.
+6. Individual Consideration of Campus Request

+The Board will review each campus-based tuition request on an individual basis, within the context of the University's long range plan, the need for Board-initiated tuition increases, the state's economic environment, and the financial impact on students.
+The Board is obligated to exercise its discretion in granting, modifying or denying a campus request.